vlussenburg/xke-ng/README.md

 * Android front-end to browse through conference talks
 * REST services to manage talks

-There are five projects:
+There are three projects:

-  1. XCoSS (Xebia Conference Scheduling System - Java)
-  2. aXCV (Xebia Conference Viewer for Android)
+  1. aXCV (Xebia Conference Viewer for Android)
-  3. iXCV (Xebia Conference Viewer for iPhone/iPad)
-  4. xke-ng-web (Xebia Conference Scheduling System - Scala)
+  2. xke-ng-web (Xebia Conference Scheduling System - Scala)
-  5. MockServer (Mocks the xke-ng-web)
+  3. iXCV (not active yet)

 The projects are explained below:

-* XCoSS
-is the server component with a web interface and REST services, based on XML and/or JSON, written in Java and using Hibernate.

 * aXCV
 is the Android 2+ client for viewing and editing conference sessions.